 - Mix salt to taste.

 - Heat a non-stick or a seasoned cast iron griddle.

 - Grease the griddle a little and spread dosa batter.

-- Cook until golden brown.
+- Cook on one side only until golden brown.